41 Things To Do for Free When You’re Out of Ideas (and Money)

+41 Things To Do for Free When You’re Out of Ideas (and Money)**

+>

-There are two possible reasons why you would be on the lookout for free things to do.
+> There are three possible reasons why you would be on the lookout for free things to do.

+>

-You are either cheap, saving money to put toward an important goal, or simply have no extra money to spare.
+> You are either cheap, saving money to put toward an important goal, or simply have no extra money to spare.

+>

-When doubt creeps in, refer to this list of free things to do with friends, family, or alone as a reminder that it is possible to crush boredom and still stay frugal.
+> When doubt creeps in, refer to this list of free things to do with friends, family, or alone as a reminder that it is possible to crush boredom and still stay frugal.